We have all met people who appear to lack empathy.

 Breathing mindfully with someone else promotes interpersonal connections, especially in couples.

 We frequently believe our strengths to be superior to those of others.
-The strength collision exercise helps us recognize that there may be no single right way and that we should instead see another’s behavior as a reflection of their strengths.
+The Strength Collisions exercise helps us recognize that there may be no single right way and that we should instead see another’s behavior as a reflection of their strengths.

 It can be difficult to give negative feedback without upsetting the other person’s feelings.
 However, if performed with empathy, the person receiving it can see this as an opportunity for growth.

 The best relationships are formed out of honesty and empathy.
-The Non-Violent Communication (NVC) method helps communicate our needs and understand those of others.
+The nonviolent communication method helps us communicate our needs and understand those of others.

 A Take-Home Message